truenas/documentation/content/_includes/FusionPoolsCommonContent.md

 In that case, you must provide hot spare(s) for that drive type as well.
 Otherwise, if the special VDEV fails and there is no redundancy, the pool becomes corrupted and prevents access to stored data.

 {{< hint type=important >}}
-While the metadata VDEV can be adjusted after its addition by attaching or detaching drives, the entire metadata VDEV itself can only be removed from the pool if your data VDEVs are mirrors. *If your pool uses RAIDZ data VDEVs, a metadata VDEV will be a permanent addition to your pool and cannot be removed.*
+While the metadata VDEV can be adjusted after its addition by attaching or detaching drives, the entire metadata VDEV itself can only be removed from the pool when the pool data VDEVs are mirrors. *If the pool uses RAIDZ data VDEVs, a metadata VDEV is a permanent addition to the pool and cannot be removed.*
 {{< /hint >}}

 When more than one metadata VDEV is created, then allocations are load-balanced between all these devices.
 If the special class becomes full, then allocations spill back into the normal class.
-Deduplication table data will be placed first onto a dedicated Dedup VDEV, then a Metadata VDEV, and finally the data VDEVs if neither exists.
+Deduplication table data is placed first onto a dedicated Dedup VDEV, then a Metadata VDEV, and finally the data VDEVs if neither exists.

-After you create the fusion pool, the **Status** shows a **Special** section with the metadata SSDs.
+Create a fusion pool and **Status** shows a **Special** section with the metadata SSDs.